gaehlerm/SoftwareEngineering/README.md

 ### Encapsulate variables

+// is there anything new here? or should we just delete this section?

 Data has the problem that there is no way of telling if anyone has accessed or even changed it.
 This is a reason why mutable variables are best packed into a small wrapper. #what is now exactly the advantage?
 We don’t want to debug it.
 Where did I get this from exactly?
 Fowler?

 #todo: there are many more techniques and good explanations in Fowler’s refactoring book.